-3.65 Land alongside watercourses is particularly valuable for wildlife and it is essential it is protected.
+- 3.74 Land alongside watercourses is particularly valuable for wildlife and it is essential it is protected.
 Development that encroaches on watercourses has a potentially severe impact on their ecological value.
-Such development should therefore avoid the impact of disturbance both from increased access, especially by dogs, and from artificial lighting, which disrupts the natural diurnal rhythms of a range of wildlife using and inhabiting the river and its corridor habitat.

-3.66 Impacts on water quality also need to be taken fully into account.
+Such development should therefore avoid the impact of disturbance both from increased access, especially by dogs, and from artificial lighting, which disrupts the natural diurnal rhythms of a range of wildlife using and inhabiting the river and its corridor habitat. - 3.75 Impacts on water quality also need to be taken fully into account.
 For example, development should ensure no adverse effects from increased runoff or access causing bank erosion and increased sedimentation and that the quality of water is preserved if not enhanced.
 In addition, proposals will be expected to provide and manage a minimum 10 metre wide buffer zone alongside the Basingstoke Canal and River Whitewater.
-The buffer zone scheme should be free from built development including lighting, hard-surfacing, domestic gardens and formal landscaping.

-3.67 Sites of Special Scientific Interest, which contain valuable habitats and rich e67 logical diversity in the Parish, include the Basingstoke Canal, Odiham Common and Warnborough Greens.
+The buffer zone scheme should be free from built development including lighting, hard-surfacing, domestic gardens and formal landscaping. - 3.76 Sites of Special Scientific Interest, which contain valuable habitats and rich e67 logical diversity in the Parish, include the Basingstoke Canal, Odiham Common and Warnborough Greens.
 Development proposals should wherever possible provide habitat linkages and permeability for wildlife through effective incorporation of green space and wildlife corridors, use of native plantings, and habitat features such as ponds and areas of meadow.
 There are many Sites of Importance for Nature Conservation (SINC) in the Parish.
-Due regard should be paid to protection of these sites when considering any development proposal.
+Due regard should be paid to protection of these sites when considering any development proposal. - 3.77 Public spaces will be expected enhance biodiversity by improving habitat condition or increase habitat area or connectivity, creating new habitats or installation of wildlife features (e.g. nest boxes or hedgehog tunnels).